ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

 ### Download the data file

 To read the data in R, we recommend that you download the `.RData` to your computer.
 You can use the function `download.file()` to do this.
-The file will be downloaded to specified detination (`destfile`).
-In the code below, the binary file woud be downloaded to your working directory:
+The file will be downloaded to the specified destination (`destfile`).
+In the code below, the binary file woud be downloaded to your [working directory](https://www.computerhope.com/jargon/c/currentd.htm):

 ``` r
 download.file(